 The2001 Toxic Mold Protection Act (SB 732, Ortiz) directed the California Department of Health Services (now Department of Public Health or CDPH) to determine the feasibility of establishing health-based permissible exposure limits (PELS) for indoor mold.
 If that were possible, the CDPH was also directed to create programs to develop guidelines for mold assessment, clean-up, and disclosure in residences.
 However, CDPH responded in 2005 ("Report to the California Legislature on Implementation of the Toxic Mold Protection Act of 2001") that available evidence did not support the establishment of science-based PELs for indoor molds at that time.
 This view was reaffirmed in the Department's July 2008 update.
 To date, as of 2015, the evidence on this question has not changed the CDPH position.

 However, CDPH also said in 2005 that it “agrees with other building and health professionals that indoor dampness, water intrusion, or fungal growth should always be eliminated in a safe and efficient manner."
-This advice was expanded in CDPH Statement on Indoor Dampness and Mold (2011), based on the increased availability scientific information.
+This advice was expanded in CDPH Statement on Indoor Dampness and Mold (revised 2016), based on the increased availability scientific information.

 Back to top